The Lost Flower of the Shaman of K

 She took him into the world and he kept her safe in it.

-- The discovery of life through the eyes of two twelve-year-olds who face a savage world hand in hand.
+- A discovery of life through the eyes of two teenagers who face a cruel and savage world hand in hand.

-- An original and fresh style that makes the readers the protagonists through voices, colours and sounds.
+- An original and fresh style that makes the readers feel like protagonists in the story through voices, colours and sounds.

 Other stories you might like